ArctiqTeam/copilot-deep-learning-labs/README.md

     Inconsistent lambda parameter usage; parameter types must be all explicit or all implicit

-    "string" is underlined by intellisense
+    "string" is underlined by IntelliSense
     ```

   Use the following prompt to fix the above error: `Can you rewrite the unit test and provide a FEN string as the parameter?`